Updated on June 7, 2021

-Creating your cross channel marketing is just one phase of the overall strategy.
-But analyzing the results can change your marketing game dramatically.
-So, glean your findings.
+Creating your multichannel marketing is just one phase of the overall strategy.
+But analyzing the results of your marketing efforts can change your marketing game dramatically.
+So, glean your findings to better customer satisfaction.

 You might want to ask some questions in the likes of:

-‘Is my social media strategy supporting my e-commerce strategy?’
+‘Is my social media marketing strategy supporting my e-commerce strategy?’

 ‘Am I reflecting the same message on all channels?’